Big Red Car Ride: Characteristics

-At the time of closure, the Big Red Car Ride was one of Dreamworld's eleven kids rides alongside, ABC Kids World Fun Spot, Banana in Pyjamas Fun Maze, Big Red Boat Ride, Dorothy's Rosy Tea Cup Ride, Dronkey Flyers, Giggle and Hoot Pirate Ship, Play School Art Room, Play School Wheel, Puss in Boots Sword Swing and Shrek's Orge-Go-Round.
+At the time of closure, the Big Red Car Ride was one of Dreamworld's eleven kids rides alongside, ABC Kids World Fun Spot, Bananas in Pyjamas Fun Maze, Big Red Boat Ride, Dorothy's Rosy Tea Cup Ride, Dronkey Flyers, Giggle and Hoot Pirate Ship, Play School Art Room, Play School Wheel, Puss in Boots Sword Swing and Shrek's Orge-Go-Round.
 The ride has six vehicles, Each vehicle can carry up to six riders, three per row.
 Seat belts are in place to restrain riders.
 Interactive microphones are also present in the vehicle however they have no use whatsoever.
-The vehicles are based in The Wiggle's Big Red Car.
+The vehicles are based on The Wiggles' Big Red Car.

 The ride is 120 m long and has a speed 2 kph making it one of the slowest amusement park rides in Australia.
 An entire ride takes approximately 2 minutes and 30 seconds.

 Ride Experience

-The ride starts with the vehicle entering Emma's room.
+The ride starts with the vehicle entering the Wiggles' garden (changed to Emma's room in 2013).
 A quick introduction is done on a screen featuring The Wiggles.
-Then the ride turn right into the kitchen where The Wiggles start singing Hot Potato on another screen.
+Then the ride turn right into the kitchen where The Wiggles start singing "Hot Potato" on another screen.
 Kitchen cabinets and appliances starts to open and close when riders enter the kitchen room.
-The vehicle then continues to The Wiggles living room where they start singing Wake Up Lachy! on another screen.
+The vehicle then continues to The Wiggles living room where they start singing "Wake Up Jeff!" (changed to "Wake Up Lachy!" in 2013) on another screen.
 The vehicle continues into a room dedicated to Wags the Dog.
-Wave at Wags is played.
-Wags the Dog is seen sliding town a small slide when riders enter the room.
+"Wave at Wags" is played.
+Wags the Dog is seen sliding down a small slide when riders enter the room.
 The vehicle then enters an ocean themed room dedicated to Henry the Octopus.
 The vehicle then turn right to Dorothy the Dinosaur's garden where Dorothy the Dinosaur is seen swinging on a swing.
 Then a farewell is done and a on-ride photo is taken.
 The vehicle then exits the room where riders exit to their left through the ABC Kids Store.
-During transitions into different rooms, the Big Red Car song is played.
+During transitions into different rooms, the "Big Red Car" song is played.

-Prior to the retirements of three of The Wiggle's members, the ride initially first entered The Wiggle's garden.
-Murray Cook, Jeff Fatt, Anthony Field and Greg Page were featured on the ride from 2005 to 2007 with Sam Moran replacing Page from 2007 to 2012.
+Prior to the retirements of three of The Wiggles' members, the ride initially first entered The Wiggles' garden.
+Murray Cook, Jeff Fatt, Anthony Field and Greg Page were featured on the ride from 2005 to 2007 and 2012 with Sam Moran replacing Page from 2007 to 2011.